AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 # Infrastructure and Service Monitoring in AEM as a Cloud Service {#monitoring-in-aem-as-a-cloud-service}

 Adobe Experience Manager as a Cloud Service provides observability and monitoring of infrastructure, services and user experience utilizing a variety of solutions.
-The goal of this document is to provide insight into observability and monitoring to our customer’s technical staff and business stakeholders.
+The goal of this document is to provide insight into observability and monitoring to our customers' technical staff and business stakeholders.
 Since there are several layers of monitoring, this page is organized into three sections: [external availability](external-availability) , [internal module monitoring](#module-monitoring) and [customer observability](#customer-observability).
-The last section of covers [monitoring protocols](#monitoring-protocol).
+The last section covers [monitoring protocols](#monitoring-protocol).

+AEM as a Cloud Service uses hundreds of cloud-native monitors to report on the state of each environment 24/7 and 365 days a year.
+The monitor's definitions are not static, they are continuously reviewed to improve the early detection capability.
+Additionally, Adobe has on-call procedures set up to respond to alerts.

 If you require information about other types of monitoring like logging or monitoring through Cloud Manager please see the [Additional Resources](#resources) section.